sarathsp06/captchacreator/README.md

 # captchacreator
-Php script to create captcha
-  A standalone script that can be used to create captcha images
+Php script to create captcha : A standalone script that can be used to create captcha images with numbers and englishb alphabets